-Finally, from all of us at FPM Properties, have a safe and happy 4th of July!
+Finally, we wish you a safe & happy 4th of July!

 Disclosure: First Place Management Properties, LLC is "not" a real estate brokerage and does not lease or sell properties.